 Are the Grounds for Concern about the Scottish Curriculum.

 The "Curriculum for Excellence" promised to offer improving standards.
 It has not.
 This is no itself a reason for criticising the curriculum, but after ten years the curriculum should be achieving maturity.
 There is case for the Welsh Government to reconsider their proposed curriculum, before it is implemented.

 A key report in February 2020 established that few schools in Scotland were rated excellent on key measures (Seith, 2020).
 This is in a curriculum that was introduced in 2010.
 Gayle Gordon, head of inspection curriculum development Education Scotland is quoted as saying:-

-"Areas for improvement, said inspectors, included achieving consistently high-quality learning and teaching; continuing to improve the reliability and validity of teachers’ judgements about how well pupils were progressing; improving the monitoring and tracking of children’s and young people’s progress, skills and attainment over time; and the teaching of equality and diversity."
+"Areas for improvement, said inspectors, included achieving consistently high-quality learning and teaching; continuing to improve the reliability and validity of teachers’ judgments about how well pupils were progressing; improving the monitoring and tracking of children’s and young people’s progress, skills and attainment over time; and the teaching of equality and diversity."

 In South Korean parents inspect the quality of teaching.
 There is no evidence that any teaching was taking place in the Seoul School that children from Pembrokeshire learnt in on the 2016 B.B.C.
 "School Swap: South Korean Style" program.
-Inspectors actually see teachers teaching and wutness children's learning in the United Kingdom.
-Unlike Andreas Schliecher, who only refers to children's comments in Pisa surveys and statistics arising from the Pisa assessments,school inspectors have face to face financial nteracrions with children.
+Inspectors actually see teachers teaching and witness children's learning in the United Kingdom.
+Unlike Andreas Schliecher, who only refers to children's comments in Pisa surveys and statistics arising from the Pisa assessments,school inspectors have face to face financial interactions with children.